bitshares/bitshares-core/.github/ISSUE_TEMPLATE/build_error.md

 ---
 name: Build Error
-about: Create a detailed report about an error during in the BitShares Core build process.
+about: Create a detailed report about an error encountered during the BitShares Core build process.

 ---